ktindiana/operational-sep/README.md

     Mimicking a SRAG code, endfac is set to 0.85 (85% of threshold).
 This may be changed in the future to update this to more NOAA SWPC-like logic to define the end of an SEP event.

+    Note about ONSET PEAK: In operational_sep_quantities.py version 3.0, the onset peak may be found up to 12 hours prior to the threshold crossing that determines the SEP event start time.
+In previous versions, the onset peak could only be found at or after the threshold crossing time.
+For events that crossed threshold by a small amount, this often meant that the onset peak occurred prior to threshold crossing at a lower flux value.
+    In an effort to derive the onset peak from the shape of the flux time profile independent of the applied threshold value, the code will search for the onset peak 12 hours earlier for events with lower flux levels.
+The documentation for
+    operational_sep_quantities.calculate_onset_peak() has further details.

     RUN CODE FROM COMMAND LINE (put on one line), e.g.: python3 operational_sep_quantities.py --StartDate 2012-05-17